xalgorithm/mytorrentbox/README.md

 # Beaglebone Setup Notes

+## TODO:
+      ~~1.
+Scaffold Project~~
+      ~~2.
+Get Cfg's used into Git~~
+      ~~3.
+Get commands used into README~~
+      ~~4.
+Write and add VPN cfg and random selector script~~
+      5. Put together Metor based interface app
+      6. Figure out NFS connections to file server
+      7. Get cron setup to rotate VPN every 6 hours
+      8. Refactor, throw one away, make another

 ## Project Overview

 The goal of this project is to build a headless bittorrent box using a Beaglebone Black using the transmission-daemon web interface.

 Transmission will beconfigured to bind to two network interaces.
 Since the Beaglebone only has a single Ethernet port we will utilize an alias to support the second IP.

-One interface will serve the transmission web UI, and the other will be used to connect to a VPN over which transfer the actual bittorrent data.
+One interface will serve the transmission web UI, and the other will be used to connect to a VPN over which transfer the actual bittorrent data will be transferred.

 For the operating system we used the Debian 8.2 image found [here](http://beagleboard.org/latest-images).